justinpgallagher/justinpgallagher.github.io/_includes/home.md

 investment decisions.
 The work is supported by the National Science Foundation through [NSF grant 1638320](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1638320&amp;HistoricalAwards=false).

 In [a recent paper](pdfs/Gallagher-and-Fisher.pdf), Paul Fisher and I test whether red light traffic cameras reduce vehicular accidents and improve public safety.
-Read media coverage from
+We conclude that the traffic safety benefit of camera programs is much smaller than the consensus view in the existing transportation and engineering literatures.
+In the case of Houston program, our preferred estimates suggest that the change in social welfare from implementing the camera program was negative.
+More generally, our study highlights the challenge of using policy tools to deter crime in situations where potential offenders face multiple, offsetting risks.Read media coverage from
 <a href="http://www.bitss.org/2017/09/11/public-data-that-isnt-or-wasnt-public/" target="_blank"><em>Berkeley Initiative for Transparency in the Social Sciences</em></a>,
 <em><a href="https://www.scientificamerican.com/article/red-light-cameras-may-not-make-streets-safer/" target="_blank">Scientific American</a></em>,
 <em><a href="http://www.ideastream.org/programs/sound-of-ideas/cleveland-begins-fines-for-violation-of-trash-and-recycling-rules-red-light-camera-study" target="_blank">Sound of Ideas (NPR, WCPN)</a></em>,